tma15/dotfiles/README.md

 ### Tmux
 tmux is automatically started whenever a terminal is opened.

-### VSCode
+### VS Code
-VSCode configuration files are also included.
-The `vscode/` directory contains editor settings and recommended extensions, allowing you to quickly set up a comfortable development environment in VSCode.
+VS Code configuration files are also included.
+The `vscode/` directory contains editor settings and recommended extensions, allowing you to quickly set up a comfortable development environment in VS Code.

 ## Author
 Takuya Makino